 What is Power Sharing?

-Democratic states are based on the principle of power sharing, and to govern the states efficiently, and without tussles, the policy of power sharing is necessary.
-While studying the Power Sharing Class 10 notes, you must also know that the state power should be divided among all administrative machinery stakeholders such as Legislature, Executive, and the judiciary.
-To help students understand this through a real example, the chapter on Power Sharing in Class 10th civics begins with the story of Belgium and Sri Lanka, the two nations that faced the issues regarding power sharing and how they dealt with it.
+Democratic states are based on the principle of power-sharing, and to govern the states efficiently, and without tussles, the policy of power-sharing is necessary.
+While studying the Power Sharing Class 10 notes, you must also know that state power should be divided among all administrative machinery stakeholders such as Legislature, the Executive, and the judiciary.
+To help students understand this through a real example, the chapter on Power Sharing in Class 10th civics begins with the story of Belgium and Sri Lanka, the two nations that faced the issues regarding power-sharing and how they dealt with it.

 The Story of Belgium

-You must have heard about the beautiful country of Belgium which located in Europe shares its borders with the Netherlands, France, and Germany.
+You must have heard about the beautiful country of Belgium which is located in Europe and shares its borders with the Netherlands, France, and Germany.
 The Class 10 Chapter on Power Sharing notes that Belgium has a diverse ethnic population with 59% Dutch-speaking people living in the Flemish region, 40% French-speaking people living in the Wallonia region, and the remaining 1% man-speaking people living in the Belgian region.
 The capital of Belgium, Brussels, is home to 80% French-speaking people who are much better than the rest 20% Dutch-speaking in terms of Socio-Economic development.
 The disparity led to clashes between the two ethnic groups in the 1950s and 1960s.
 The Dutch people were a minority in the capital but a majority in the country.
 They could have easily dominated the French and German-speaking people in the nation, which could have led to further disputes and a possible partition.

-Accommodation in Beglium
+Accommodation in Belgium

-The Belgium story differs from Srilanka majoritarianism because of the former recognized diversity of language and culture in their country.
+The Belgium story differs from Srilanka majoritarianism bec ofause the formerly recognized diversity of language and culture in their country.
 The Belgian government sought to accommodate this diversity by amending the constitution to ensure equality of rights and opportunities in the country.
 From 1970 to 1993, the Belgian constitution was amended four times to recognize equal representation in the government such as the Dutch and French-speaking ministers must be equal in the central government.
 The constitution empowered the state government and decentralized power to protect the interests of the minority community.
 The country has three governments- central, state, and community government to protect the diverse interests of the Belgian people.